guettli/programming-guidelines/README.md

 This is the way to avoid flaky tests:

 * Keep your test simple.
 Try to write stateless methods which receive one few input.
 * keep the environment simple.
 If you can avoid Selenium, then avoid it.
-Jest and jsdom are more predictable
+This will save you time.
 * Avoid shared ressources.
 Tests should have their on database, their own cache, ...
 * ...